Air Force vs. Wyoming NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 46.5 points -- this matchup's point total -- just two times this year.
+- Air Force has combined with its opponents to put up more than 46.5 points only two times this season.

 - Wyoming's games have gone over 46.5 points in two opportunities this season.

-- The two teams combine to average 68.9 points per game, 22.4 more than the total in this contest.
+- Saturday's total is 22.4 points lower than the two team's combined 68.9 points per game average.

-- These two squads combine to surrender 39.9 points per game, 6.6 fewer than this contest's over/under.
+- The 39.9 combined points per game that these two squads have allowed this season are 6.6 fewer than the 46.5 total in this contest.

-- The average total in Falcons games this season is 48.4, 1.9 points more than Saturday's total of 46.5.
+- The average total in Falcons games this season is 48.4, 1.9 points more than Saturday's over/under of 46.5.

-- The 46.5-point over/under for this game is 3.8 points below the 50.3 points per game average total in Cowboys games this season.
+- The 46.5-point total for this game is 3.8 points below the 50.3 points per game average total in Cowboys games this season.

 Air Force Stats and Trends